quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 Major changes:
 * Moved data_moved from http to transport.
 Also made the "from" and "to" fields flexible strings instead of an enum (#111,#65)
+* Moved packet_type fields to PacketHeader, and packet_size field out of PacketHeader to individual events (#40)
+* Made events that need to log packet_type and packet_number use a header field instead of logging these fields individually

 Smaller changes:
 * Merged loss_timer events into one loss_timer_updated event